HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-remove-ambassador.md

 ## Remove the `CustomResourceDefinitions`

-If no resources are using the `CRDs` it should be safe to remove the resources from the cluster.
-For this run the following command:
+If no resources are using `CRDs`, it is safe to remove the resources from the cluster by running the following command:

 ```shell
 kubectl delete crd \